 (b) review the performance of the Chairman of the Company taking into account theviews of Executive Directors and

 (c) assess the quality content and timeliness of the flow of information between theCompany Management and the Board that is necessary for the Board to effectively andreasonably perform its duties.

 INTERNAL FINANCIAL CONTROLS

 Your Company has laid an Internal Control Framework which is commensurate with thesize scale and complexity of its operations.
-This framework ensures the orderly andefficient conduct of its business including adherence to the Companys policies thesafeguarding of its assets the prevention and detection of frauds and errors theaccuracy and completeness of the accounting records and the timely preparation ofreliable financial information.
+This framework ensures the orderly andefficient conduct of its business including adherence to the Company's policies thesafeguarding of its assets the prevention and detection of frauds and errors theaccuracy and completeness of the accounting records and the timely preparation ofreliable financial information.
 Controls have been identified along with risks andmitigation processes covering major areas across all business and functions.
-Internalcontrols was reviewed by Internal Audit Department and based on the evaluation it wasconcluded that the Companys internal financial controls are adequate and wereoperating effectively as of March 312016.
+Internalcontrols were reviewed by Internal Auditors and based on the evaluation it was concludedthat the Company's internal financial controls are adequate and were operating effectivelyas of March 31 2018.

 Strengthening of controls is a continuous and evolving process in the Company.
-Basedupon observations findings and recommendations of the internal audit team process ownersdevelop preventive and corrective actions which are then deployed across the organization.
+Basedupon observations findings and recommendations of the internal auditors process ownersdevelop preventive and corrective actions which are then deployed across the organization.

 COMPOSITION OF AUDIT AND RISK MANAGEMENT COMMITTEE